 There is a US Copyright Fair Use Policy that allows teachers and students to use copyright-protected material in the classroom.
 Videos and art submitted to Directing Change DO NOT fall under Fair Use guidelines, since Directing Change nominated videos and art might be shown on TV, in a public theater, on posted on the Internet.
 Therefore we require you to obtain permission to use any music, images, or movie clips.

 More ideas on obtaining permission to use copyrighted materials.

 A reference site to help identify public domain songs and public domain music, royalty free music you can use anywhere and any way you choose, performance, sing-along, film, video, advertising, business, or personal.

 Your best bet for the perfect music for your film or art is to record your own creation or find a local band that will record an original song for you and grant you permission to use the song.
-Check out program such as Apple SoundTrack or GarageBand, Adobe Soundbooth, SmartsoundSonicFire Pro or Movie Maestro, or another music composing software program.
-Other options include using royalty free music, legally obtained from a royalty free music web site, or royalty-free CD collection.
+Check out programs such as Apple SoundTrack or GarageBand, Adobe Soundbooth, SmartsoundSonicFire Pro or Movie Maestro, or another music composing software program.
+Other options include using royalty-free music, legally obtained from a royalty-free music website, or royalty-free CD collection.